jon-shel/jon-shel/README.md

-# portfolio
-About me in brief
+# About me in brief
+---
+## My name is Jon Shelby
+Currently studying at Harvard University, majoring in Computer Science